Mayor of Karachi

-Presently the post resides with Sindh government appointed Administrator until elections are held.

 History

 Ancient local government system in South Asia

 The history of Karachi dates back to ancient periods.
 Before the Christian era, various towns and cities existed near the present day Karachi such as Barbarikon, Debal, and Banbhore.
 Local government system in the Indian subcontinent dates back to Mauryan empire or earlier.
 Public drains and sewage system, solid waste management, public dust bins, and street lamps at Mohenjo Daro indicate the presence of municipal organizations and services.
 During the Mauryan empire, a council of thirty commissioners was divided into six committees or boards which governed the city of Pataliputra and handled affairs such as fixing wages, controlling manufacturing and supplies, arrangement of foreign dignitaries, tourists and foreigners, handling records and registrations, collection of sales taxes, trade regulation, issuing licenses for weights and measurements, and municipal responsibilities.
 During ancient times, the Mayor of the city was called Nagarika and in the medieval periods, Kotwals came to administer major towns and cities.
 The mayors were appointed by the King rather than being elected.
 The Panchayat (assembly of five elders) system traced in the Rig Veda back to 1200 BC (Alok 2006).